skniro/Torcherino/README.md

 ## Notable changes
 - Recipe to convert a lanterino back to a torcherino is gone, now you can break the lanterino whilst holding the modifier key to get both the carved pumpkin and torcherino.
-- Updated assets to look like the new minecraft resources
+- Updated assets to look like the new minecraft resources.
-- Overpowered recipe configuration option is gone, recipes can now be changed through data packs
+- Overpowered recipe configuration option is gone, recipes can now be changed through data packs.

 ## TODO List
 - [x] Basic mod functionality